 - Cooperative Research Centre in Aerospace Structures

-- To provide independent comment and advice to government and industry on these and related issues.
+- Providing independent advice to government and industry.

 ACIIC was established as a non-profit company in April 1992 and has the status of a department of the Faculty of Engineering.